 - Newer larger engines attempt to overcome the "more power, more gas" problem by selectively firing some cylinders.
 A powerful V-8 engine, for example, may fire all cylinders while accelerating, but will only fire half when cruising.
 These engines have a new drawback as a result: acceleration lag while the unused cylinders finally start firing again.

-- Similarly, turbocharged engines have the drawback of turbo lag, the period of time between when the gas pedal is pushed and when the turbo kicks in (if the turbo only activates at high RPMs, for example, then there's a noticable difference in acceleration power until the turbo kicks in).
+- Turbocharged engines have the drawback of turbo lag, the time between when the gas pedal is pushed and when the turbo kicks in (if the turbo only activates at high RPMs, for example, then there's a noticeable difference in acceleration power until the turbo kicks in).
 Generally speaking, the larger the turbocharger, the more power it can achieve, but the longer it takes to kick in.
-One particularly ingenious design, first introduced in a BMW diesel sports car (according to Top Gear) features a small turbo for lower RPMs, and a massive turbo for higher RPMs.
+One particularly ingenious design, first introduced in a BMW diesel sports car (according to Top Gear (UK)) features a small turbo for lower RPMs, and a massive turbo for higher RPMs.

 - A similar way to avoid turbo-lag is to have multiple smaller turbines feeding the same engine.
 While effective at minimizing lag, it requires more space than a single turbo.